rpuls/ZAP-OWASP-Web-interface/README.md

   - Connect to a local PostgreSQL instance
   - Connect to a remote PostgreSQL database

+#### Prisma ORM

+This project uses Prisma ORM for database operations:

+- **Automatic Client Generation**: The Prisma client is automatically generated during the build process
+- **Schema-First Approach**: The database schema is defined in `backend/prisma/schema.prisma`
+- **Type Safety**: Prisma provides type-safe database access with TypeScript integration

 #### Configuring Database Connection

 To enable database persistence, set the `DATABASE_URL` environment variable in your `.env` file: